masterl/vector_and_matrix_tdd_trial/README.md

 - **Boost**
 - **C++11 compiler** *(makefile sets -std=c++14, but it's easily changed)*
   - I used g++ 4.9.1
+#### Notes:

-Don't be too harsh, I know I kinda didn't follow TDD directives fully, but this is just some practice programming.
+- Don't be too harsh, I know I kinda didn't follow TDD directives fully, but this is just some practice programming.
+- Mostly naive implementation.
+- I gave almost no care to performance

 #### Vector
 - A great deal has already been done!